 It may come surprising that human waste can also be successfully composted by using an easy-to-make composting toilet that everyone can build.

-It’s not an outhouse, latrine, privy, or anything like that.
+It’s not an outhouse, latrine, or privy.
 If you build it right, it gives off no foul odor.

 Since it does not require any plumbing, you can build it almost anywhere, and since there are no sewer drains, it doesn't add to pollution.